History of the United Kingdom during the First World War: Lloyd George as prime minister

 This coalition government lasted until 1916, when the Unionists became dissatisfied with Asquith and the Liberals' conduct of affairs, particularly over the Battle of the Somme.
-Asquith's opponents now took control, led by Bonar Law (leader of the Conservatives), Sir Edward Carson (leader of the Ulster Unionists), and David Lloyd George (then a minister in the cabinet).
+Asquith's opponents now took control, led by Bonar Law (leader of the Conservatives), Edward Carson (leader of the Ulster Unionists), and David Lloyd George (then a minister in the cabinet).
 Law, who had few allies outside his own party, lacked sufficient support to form a new coalition; the Liberal Lloyd George, on the other hand, enjoyed much wider support and duly formed a majority-Conservative coalition government with Lloyd George Liberals and Labour.
 Asquith was still the party head but he and his followers moved to the opposition benches in Parliament.

 Lloyd George immediately set about transforming the British war effort, taking firm control of both military and domestic policy.
 In the first 235 days of its existence, the War Cabinet met 200 times.
 Its creation marked the transition to a state of total war—the idea that every man, woman and child should play his or her part in the war effort.
 Moreover, it was decided that members of the government should be the men who controlled the war effort, primarily utilising the power they had been given under the Defence of the Realm Act.
 For the first time, the government could react quickly, without endless bureaucracy to tie it down, and with up-to-date statistics on such matters as the state of the merchant navy and farm production.
 The policy marked a distinct shift away from Asquith's initial policy of laissez-faire, which had been characterised by Winston Churchill's declaration of "business as usual" in November 1914.
 The success of Lloyd George's government can also be attributed to a general lack of desire for an election, and the practical absence of dissent that this brought about.